 For an up to date list of our publications, kindly visit https://www.researchgate.net/profile/Ashok_Agarwal2/.
 A Web of Science Citation Report of Research Publications by the Center for Reproductive Medicine from 1993 to 2013 is available here.

-Cleveland Clinic invites applications from individuals interested in advanced training in male or female infertility for our
+Cleveland Clinic invites applications from individuals interested in advanced training in male infertility for our

 many exciting training opportunities.